johnfedoruk/bangular/aio/content/guide/docs-style-guide.md

 </div>

-The Angular CI process runs all end-to-end tests for every Angular PR.
-Angular re-tests the samples after every new version of a sample and every new version of Angular itself.
+The Bangular CI process runs all end-to-end tests for every Bangular PR.
+Bangular re-tests the samples after every new version of a sample and every new version of Bangular itself.

 When possible, every snippet of code on a guide page should be derived from a code sample file.
-You tell the Angular documentation engine which code file - or fragment of a code file - to display by configuring `<code-example>` attributes.
+You tell the Bangular documentation engine which code file - or fragment of a code file - to display by configuring `<code-example>` attributes.

 #### Code snippet from a file